Vivekgupta96/eCommerce-Application/README.md

-# VeggieMart_App

-# Online Vegetable Sales Application

-# REST API for Online Vegetable Sales Application With FrontEnd
+# REST API for Online eCommerce Application using SpringBoot

+This Applicationp is a eCommerce Application with Spring Boot API with All endPoint for Ecommerse Application

-* We have developed this REST API for an Online Vegetable Sales Application.
+*  Developed this REST API for an Online eCommerce Applicationn.
-* This API performs all the fundamental CRUD operations of any Online Vegetable Sales Application with user validation at every step.
+* This API performs all the fundamental CRUD operations of any Online eCommerce Applicationn with user validation at every step.
-* This project is under developed by me .

 ## Tech Stack